Property Tax Exemptions: Seniors, Veterans And Others Who Qualify

 States often provide tax exemptions for seniors after they reach a certain age.
-The details vary based on the state and there are often residency and income restrictions as well.
+The details vary based on the state, and there are often residency and income restrictions.
 Some of the statutes just defer the taxes until the property is sold.

 You’ll have to read the fine print, but it’s still worth looking into the tax laws in your area.

-If you’re disabled, you may be able to get relief from some portion of your property taxes.
+If you’re a person with a disability, you may be able to get relief from some portion of your property taxes.
 In this case, there’s a wide variation in local policies.

 Regardless of whether you qualify for property tax relief, there are a variety of potential exemptions and credits you could take a look at in other areas of your taxes.
 For example, home modifications to provide for ramp access or to make it easier to get around inside the house could be deductible on your taxes as medical expenses.